Ruach/ruach.github.io/_posts/2020-06-01-gem5-microops.markdown

 494
 495     defineMicroLoadOp('Ldfp', code='FpData_uqw = Mem', big = False)
 ```

 As a result,
 the above invocations of definedMicroLoadOp function
-push LoadOp class and their corresponding microop name pair
+result in storing <LoadOp class, microop name> pairs
 on the microopClasses.
 By providing this dictionary,
 parser can know
 which class type should be instantiated
-when a particular microop has been encountered during parsing.
+when a particular microop has been encountered during macroop parsing.

-Before we jump into the next step,
+Before we delve into the parser to look at how one macroop can be translated to multiple microops,
-let's take a look at the LoadOp class as an example
+let's take a look at the *LoadOp* class as an example
-to understand
+to understand microop classes.
-how the microop classes look like.
+Because LoadOp class inherits from the base class LdStOp
-Note that LoadOp class inherits from the base class LdStOp
+when it is not a big code,
-defined in the same file
+we will take a look at *LdStOp* class.

 ```python
 295     class LdStOp(X86Microop):